-The Highland Forest Neighborhood Association is located south of Southeast Military Drive.
-It is bordered by I-37 to the west, the Woodbridge at Monte Viejo subdivision to the east and the Ridge at Salado Creek subdivision to the south.
+The Highland Forest Neighborhood Association is located south of SE Military Drive.
+It is bordered by Interstate Highway 37 to the west, Woodbridge at Monte Viejo to the east and the Ridge at Salado Creek to the south.
 Included in its boundary is the Mission Trails RV Park.